Block-Logic-Technology-Group/Masternode-Script/README.md

 | nodemaster tail bltg (all\|number)    | tail debug logs for a bltg masternode        |

+##

-##On UBUNTU 20.04 and above there is no rc.local and this may cause problems
+## On UBUNTU 20.04 and above there is no rc.local and this may cause problems
-this can be added by following the steps below.
+this must be done before running the script and can be added by following the steps below.

  Procedure to setup /etc/rc.local with systemd on Ubuntu 20.04